alextac98/3dPrinter-Configs/README.md

 # 3D Printer Configs

 This repo keeps the configs for all my personal 3D printers.
+The intent is to have the repo stored on each of the devices in a public place (`~/printer-configs`) and then point Klipper to the new location.

 ## Repo Setup Instructions